-The government has offered duty free concession to import of raw materials used for processing and manufacturing of Footwear Sector.
+The government has offered duty free concession to import of raw materials, machinery and equipment used for processing and manufacturing of Footwear Sector.
+To address the scarcity of leather government has imposed an export cess on raw hides & skins.

-11. AVAILABILITY OF TECHNOLOGY & SKILLED LABOUR
+11.AVAILABILITY OF TECHNOLOGY & SKILLED LABOUR